-The Hamdani World Harmony Lecture Series is funded by Jamal and Saida Hamdani to promote world harmony and intercultural and interfaith understanding.
-Jamal Hamdani is President and CEO of Axxcss Wireless Solutions, Inc., and its subsidiaries, including Moseley Associates, Inc. He is also president of World Harmony Online and chair of the board of the Islamic Society of Santa Barbara.
-His wife, Dr. Saida Hamdani, is a pediatrician.
-She was named Physician of the Year for Santa Barbara County in 2017.
-They live in Santa Barbara.
+The Hamdani World Harmony Lecture Series was funded by Jamal and Saida Hamdani to promote world harmony and intercultural and interfaith understanding.
+Jamal Hamdani was President and CEO of Axxcss Wireless Solutions, Inc., and its subsidiaries, including Moseley Associates, Inc. He was also president of World Harmony Online and chair of the board of the Islamic Society of Santa Barbara.
+Sadly, Jamal Hamdani passed away in April 2024.
+His wife, Dr. Saida Hamdani, is a pediatrician who was named Physician of the Year for Santa Barbara County in 2017.
 The Hamdani World Harmony Lecture Series was generously established in loving memory of Dr. Sajjad and Mrs. Zakira Hamdani.
 It began in 2011 with a lecture by Nobel Peace Prize laureate Shirin Ebadi.

 An Evening with the 2011 Nobel Peace Prize Laureate